SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

   - `CVODE_BDF` - CVode Backward Differentiation Formula (BDF) solver.
   - `CVODE_Adams` - CVode Adams-Moulton solver.

+The Sundials algorithms all come with a 3rd order Hermite polynomial interpolation.
 Note that the constructors for the Sundials algorithms take two main arguments:

   - `method` - This is the method for solving the implicit equation.
 For BDF this